12. API Reference

 quiet_download = false,

-, then lazy packages will be installed as well.
+If include_lazy is set to true, then lazy packages will be installed as well.

 This function is deprecated and should be replaced with the following snippet: